edsu/inkdroid.org/cv-short.md

 Rutgers University
 1995 - 1996

-My studies focused on the use of the emerging Web to deploy reference and cataloging services.
+My studies focused on the use of the emerging Web to deploy metadata standards and services.

 **B.A.
 English**
 Rutgers University
 1987 - 1991

 In my senior seminars I focused on the study of the African American experience through the works of James Baldwin.
-I minored in Computer Science, and began my studies in the Engineering program.
+I minored in Computer Science where I focused on object oriented programming languages.

 ---